indieSoftware/DemoArchitecture/DemoApp/README.md

 The app's version number (`CFBundleShortVersionString` e.g. `1.0`) is saved in the project's build settings as a user-defined setting named `APP_VERSION`.
 This has to be updated manually when a new app version release is targeted.

-The app's build number (`CFBundleVersion` e.g. `42`) is saved in the `info.plist` file and the target's build settings in the `Versioning` section.
+The app's build number (`CFBundleVersion` e.g. `42`) is saved in the `info.plist` file and the target's build settings in the `Versioning` section with the key `Current Project Version`.
 This number should automatically be increased by a CI system when releasing a new version.
 To manually increment the version run `xcrun agvtool next-version -all`.
+For this to work the Build Setting's key `Versioning System` has also to be set to `Apple Generic`.

 ### Settings